 Belinda Williamson, Mortgage Choice.

-A comparison rate calculates how fees and charges will affect a home loan interest rate and, therefore, the repayments.
+A comparison rate calculates how fees and charges will affect a home loan interest rate and the repayments.
 All comparison rates are calculated based on a loan of $150,000 taken out for 25 years.
-The standardisation of comparison rates is supposed to give borrowers an accurate picture of how the different lenders fees and charges are applied to each loan product; however, it must be mentioned that the smaller the loan, the bigger the impact the fees and charges will have on the comparison rate.
+The standardisation of comparison rates is supposed to give borrowers an accurate picture of how the different lenders fees and charges are applied to each loan product, but it's important to note that the smaller the loan, the bigger the impact the fees and charges will have on the comparison rate.

 How do the banks set their lending rates?

 On the first Tuesday of each month, the Reserve Bank of Australia (RBA) meets to decide whether to adjust the official cash rate target.